LAAC-LSCP/ChildProject/docs/source/api-extract-metrics.rst

     ...

 We defined our custom metric, now we will create our list of wanted metrics.
-It must be a pandas DataFrame compatible with the :ref:`list_structure`.
+It must be a pandas DataFrame compatible with the :ref:`metrics listing format<list-structure>`.
 The callable function is used for both names of the default available metrics and callables functions that we defined ourselves.
 Here we only use the vtc set, we want to extract the number of vocalizations produced by the key child and the mother in absolute values (using our newly defined function) but also in values per hour (using the default metric